zeraye/blog/content/posts/tiny-go-docker.md

 CMD ["/main"]
 ```

-It still weights 316MB, but it's much more secure and bulding is faster, because we better handle dependencies caching.
-Now let's get image size as tiny as we can:
+It still weighs 316MB, but it's much more secure and bulding is faster, because we handle dependencies caching better.
+Now let's make the image as small as possible:

 #### 1. Use `scratch` image.

 We can utilize [Docker `scratch` image](https://docs.docker.com/build/building/base-images/#create-a-minimal-base-image-using-scratch).
-It's quite light, because it weights 0 bytes.
+It's quite light because it weighs 0 bytes.
 Let's build our binary using `golang:1.24.3-alpine3.21`, and then run binary in the `scratch` image:

 ```docker
 FROM golang:1.24.3-alpine3.21 AS build